VibsWorld/POCs/Databases/MartenPlayground/Readme.md

 A wonderful way to get start via Freight Shipping Service \- [https://martendb.io/tutorials/getting-started.html](https://martendb.io/tutorials/getting-started.html)

+---
 ### Marten Vs Other ORMs
 When saving data in a .NET application using PostgreSQL, `Marten` offers several significant advantages over `Dapper` by providing a higher level of abstraction and **embracing a document database approach** which relates more closely with `Domain Driven Design`.

 While Dapper excels at high-performance querying and giving developers **direct SQL control**, Marten simplifies the act of data persistence, reducing boilerplate code and development overhead.

-**Main Advantages over Dapper** *(Not discussing here ENTITY Framework pros/cons intentionally business has already decided to use Dapper over EF for now)*
+**Main Advantages over Dapper** *(Not discussing here ENTITY Framework pros/cons intentionally as I have already decided to use Dapper over EF for now)*

----
 #### Unit of Work and Automatic Change Tracking
 Marten's `IDocumentSession` implements the `Unit of Work` pattern, which is one of its most powerful features for data persistence.
 It automatically tracks changes to your C\# objects, figures out what needs to be inserted or updated, and batches all operations into a single transaction when you call `SaveChangesAsync()`
 **Ref:** [https://www.codemag.com/Article/2205051/Fast-Application-Persistence-with-Marten](https://www.codemag.com/Article/2205051/Fast-Application-Persistence-with-Marten)
 With Marten: